LunarEngineer/themodelshop/README.md

 All these statistics are calculated for all variables from the last 1000 models run, which are stored in a communally accessible data structure.

 Overall the effect is that variables which are predictive are cheap.
 Variables which haven't been touched in awhile are cheap.
 Variables which contribute to simpler models are cheap.

+This needs to be extensible *enough* that in the init routine for the Company Store class you may pass a list of reward functions which are scrapeable in the environment: i.e. the user (or an algorithm) can call def show_signals, will get a list of functions in response, and then can choose to combine those either with a named function which can be scraped from def show_experiment (definitely negotiable) or a custom function passed in init.

+This should bake in any flexibility the algorithm needs in the future.

 ### Recent Mean Loss Differential